brunoeducsantos/3D-Perception/README.md

 # 3D-Perception
 ![demo-1](https://user-images.githubusercontent.com/20687560/28748231-46b5b912-7467-11e7-8778-3095172b7b19.png)

-This project aims to create a node and several topics to a rgb-d camera node in ROS to perform a perception pipeline of collected point cloud containing a series of objects in a [ROS](http://www.ros.org/)  environment.
+This project main goal is performing a perception pipeline to identify objects using a RGB-D camera in a [ROS](http://www.ros.org/) as well to pick objects using PR2 robotic arms.

-The ROS [ROS](http://www.ros.org/) setup environment includes:
+The  [ROS](http://www.ros.org/) setup environment includes:

 - Robot